mathquill/mathquill/README.md

 The `enter` handler is called whenever Enter is pressed.

-The `edited` handler is called when the field is edited (stuff is typed in, deleted, written with the API, etc), and occasionally for no reason.
-(That is, there's no guarantee the field has changed between calls to `edited`, but it is guaranteed `edited` is called whenever the field does change.)
+The `reflow` handler is called when the size of the field might have been changed by stuff being typed, or deleted, or written with the API, etc.

 Handlers are always called directly on the `handlers` object passed in, preserving the `this` value, so you can do stuff like: